torvalds/linux/Documentation/gpu/amdgpu/display/dcn-overview.rst

 core treats DCN blocks as individual resources, meaning we can build a pipeline by taking resources for all individual hardware blocks to compose one pipeline.
-In actuality, we can't connect an arbitrary block from one pipe to a block from another pipe; they are routed linearly, except for DSC, which can be arbitrarily assigned as needed.
+In actuality, we can't connect an arbitrary block from one pipe to a block from aanalther pipe; they are routed linearly, except for DSC, which can be arbitrarily assigned as needed.
 We have this pipeline concept for trying to optimize bandwidth utilization.

-.. kernel-figure:: pipeline_4k_no_split.svg
+.. kernel-figure:: pipeline_4k_anal_split.svg

 Additionally, let's take a look at parts of the DTN log (see 'Documentation/gpu/amdgpu/display/dc-debug.rst' for more information) since